golden-layout/golden-layout/README.md

 #### Binding by registering a component and positioning within Golden Layout DOM

 Registering a component and specifying static positioning is the classic GoldenLayout approach to binding components.
 The components are registered with GoldenLayout and specify a constructor or callback function used to create a component whenever a new instance is needed in the layout.
-When the constructor or callback is invoked, it is passed an container object which includes a HTML element.
+When the constructor or callback is invoked, it is passed a container object which includes a HTML element.
 The constructor or callback will create the object and make its top level HTML element a child of the container's HTML element.
-The component is then part of the Golden Layout's DOM hierarchy which.
+The component is then part of the Golden Layout's DOM hierarchy.
 Whenever the layout is re-arranged, the GoldenLayout DOM is adjusted to reflect the new layout hierarchy.
-Effectively this involves components being reparented (or then parents reparented) when a layout is changed.
+Effectively this involves components being reparented (or their parents reparented) when a layout is changed.

-With virtual components, Golden Layout knows nothing about components and does not include the component's HTML elements in its own DOM hierarchy.
-Instead, whenever a component needs its position, size or visibility changed, Golden Layout will fire events which allow the application to change a component's position, size or visibility.
-This is analogous to Virtual Grids where a the strings and other content to be displayed in a grid, are not included within the grid.
-Instead the grid fires events whenever it needs to display content.
-The application will return the required content.

 The following functions can be used to register components.
 * `GoldenLayout.registerComponent()`